Amartinez2075/React-Porfolio/README.md

 AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review examples of their work and assess whether they're a good candidate for an open position

 ## Acceptance Criteria